tom-beard/spatial/build-gtfs-obj.md

     ## [1] "tidygtfs" "gtfs"

 These are standard tibbles, not data.table as used by gtfsio for reading.
-The gtfs object actually has class `tidygtfs` as well as inheriting from `gtfs`.
+The gtfs object has class `tidygtfs` as well as inheriting from `gtfs`.

 ## Try creating a new tidygtfs object